Pablo-Camara/pagination-challenge/README.md

 page_size = Amount of items to be populated in each page

-In this case I simply populate each page accordingly to the page_size, the total_pages is not calculated based on a "total number of items" that we receive from somewhere like it is usually done.
+In this case I simply populate each page accordingly to the page_size.